 Oil furnaces and their components have limited life spans.
-When your oil furnace malfunctions it can cause a puff back or delayed ignition that happens when atomized oil travels to the combustion chamber, but does not ignite right away.
-Once the pilot eventually ignites, an eruption in the firebox occurs that is generally marked by a bang accompanied by a cloud of black smoke.
+When your oil furnace malfunctions, it can cause a puff back or delayed ignition.
+This happens when atomized oil travels to the combustion chamber but does not ignite right away.
+When it eventually does, you'll hear a loud bang and see a puff of black smoke.
 Depending on the force of the explosion, smoke either fills the room of the furnace or exits via the chimney.

-Even after the burner cycles off, accumulated oil in the firebox burns and causes an after fire.
-Once the burner is off, the fan also stops running and oxygen is no longer delivered to the flame.
+Even after the burner cycles off, accumulated oil in the firebox continues to burn, causing what is known as an after fire.
+Once the burner is off, the fan stops running and oxygen is no longer delivered to the flame.
 An oxygen-deprived flame generates thick, black smoke that exits the chimney.
-Smoke continues to billow as long as the fire burns and until the fire is either put out or the oil is used up.
+Smoke continues to billow as long as the fire burns — until the fire is either put out or the oil is used up.

 The firebox on your furnace is designed to withstand intense heat, so after fires aren't usually cause for immediate alarm.
 They still indicate a problem, however, and you should contact an HVAC repair technician to examine your oil furnace and fix it.